python/cpython/Doc/library/ctypes.rst

 .. function:: WINFUNCTYPE(restype, *argtypes, use_errno=False, use_last_error=False)

-   Windows only: Returns a function prototype which creates functions that use the ``stdcall`` calling convention, except on Windows CE where :func:`WINFUNCTYPE` is the same as :func:`CFUNCTYPE`.
+   Windows only: The returned function prototype creates functions that use the ``stdcall`` calling convention, except on Windows CE where :func:`WINFUNCTYPE` is the same as :func:`CFUNCTYPE`.
 The function will release the GIL during the call.  *use_errno* and *use_last_error* have the